 Porsche Mission E

 One of the Mission E's biggest selling points though, is its recharge time.
-When it goes on sale in 2020, the Mission E will use a new 800 volt charging system that will give recharge it to 80 per cent in just 15 minutes.
+When it goes on sale at the end of 2019 for around $80,000, the Mission E will use a new 800 volt charging system that will give recharge it to 80 per cent in just 15 minutes.
 So if you do run out of juice on a journey, if you can get yourself to a charging station you'll be back on the road in the time it takes you to grab a coffee and a sandwich.

 Skoda Vision E